joshbegley/nyt-latest/README.md

 `One of two workers rescued from a hydroelectric plant said he had recited prayers over and over while trapped deep underground.
 “How many days has it been?” he asked.`\
 https://www.nytimes.com/2026/09/04/world/asia/nepal-flood-tunnel-rescue.html

-**Kennedy Hires Army Doctor Who Opposed Covid Shots to Investigate if They Killed 2,500 Troops**\
+**RFK Jr. Hires Army Doctor Who Opposed Covid Shots to Investigate if They Killed 2,500 Troops**\
 `In a legal deposition, the doctor, Theresa Long, compared immunizing service members against Covid to Nazi doctors experimenting on concentration camp prisoners.`\
 https://www.nytimes.com/2026/09/04/us/politics/military-covid-vaccine-deaths.html